 The choice became immediately clear.
 The association could enter into a 15-year loan with annual payments of $90,000.
 This amounted to roughly the exact number they had been paying and budgeting for annual maintenance and repairs.
 Moreover, they knew their annual maintenance and repair bills were increasing every year.

 Unit owners voluntarily accepted this plan and embraced a modest increase in dues to begin building a properly funded reserve fund so that the new road could be maintained and replaced many years down the road.
-They wanted to prevent future board and communities from having to repeat this situation as the new road ages.
+They wanted to prevent future boards and communities from having to repeat this situation as the new road ages.